aeldrift/aeldrift/README.md

 🤖 Exploring smart solutions through AI and machine learning.<br>
 🎨 Dreaming up designs that bring concepts to life.<br>
 🚀 Growth values — Discipline, Punctuality, Consistency.<br><br>
-I'm an engineering student passionate about solving real-world problems through code and intelligent systems.<br>
+I’m passionate about solving real-world problems through code and intelligent systems.
-I focus on writing clean, efficient solutions and love exploring the practical side of AI and machine learning.<br>
+Currently focused on writing clean, efficient solutions and exploring the practical side of AI and machine learning.
-I enjoy working with structured logic, simplifying complexity, and turning technical ideas into impactful experiences.<br>
-Every puzzle is a new opportunity to sharpen my skills and learn something meaningful.
+  🧩 Every challenge is a chance to grow, debug, and evolve.
 </p>

 <!-- Skills Set -->